TC-MCZ/TC-MCZ.github.io/_pages/about.md

 #### Welcome to Chengzhen Meng’s Homepage! 👋

-I am currently a final-year PhD student under the supervision of Professor [Yanyong Zhang](http://staff.ustc.edu.cn/~yanyongz/) at the University of Science and Technology of China (USTC), expecting to graduate in 2026.
-Prior to my doctoral studies, I earned a Bachelor’s degree in Computer Science and Technology from Northwestern Polytechnical University in 2021.
-My research primarily focuses on mmWave sensing, radar–camera fusion, LiDAR–camera automatic calibration, SLAM, and robust place recognition.
+I am a final-year Ph.D. candidate at the University of Science and Technology of China (USTC), supervised by Professor [Yanyong Zhang](http://staff.ustc.edu.cn/~yanyongz/), and expect to graduate in 2026.
+Before that, I received my Bachelor's degree in Computer Science and Technology from Northwestern Polytechnical University in 2021.
+My research interests include mmWave sensing, radar–camera fusion, and UAV tracking.

-I’m a sporty and energetic guy who enjoys staying active.
-Table tennis and badminton are my favorite pastimes—I love the excitement, speed, and rhythm they bring.
+I'm full of energy and love staying active.
+Table tennis and badminton are my favorites—I enjoy their fast pace and the fun they bring.